 Metabolite responses

-Principle component analyses revealed strong effects especially of the precipitation treatment on the leaf metabolite profiles of P. lanceolata (Figure 2).
+In our Redundancy Analysis, the experimental design (temperature and precipitation and their interaction) explains 24.45% of the total variance in GC metabolites.
+There was a significant effects of precipitation (F1,42=15.80; p<0.001) no effect of temperature (F1,42=1.62, p=0.135) and a marginal precipitation by temperature effect (F1,42= 2.21, p=0.047).(Figure 2a,b).
+For amino acids, the redundancy analysis shows that precipitation, temperature, and their interaction explained 31.08% of the total variation.
+There was a significant effect of precipitation (F1,42=9.72; p<0.001) no effect of temperature (F1,42=0.85, p=0.410) but a marginal precipitation by temperature effect (F1,42=2.31, p=0.08).
+(Figure 2c,d).
 Across all temperatures, the metabolite profiles of plants grown under drought clustered separate from samples taken from plants grown under ambient precipitation mainly along the first principal components (Figure 2a,c).
-The effects of warming on leaf chemistry were less pronounced.
-Drought effects on metabolite profiles were, however, strongest in plants grown under the two highest temperature levels, indicating that warming reinforced the drought effects (Figure 2a,c).
+Drought effects on metabolite profiles were, however, strongest in plants grown under the two highest temperature levels, indicating that warming reinforced the effects of drought (Figure 2a,c).

-Compared to plants grown under ambient precipitation, plants grown in drought plots had lower leaf concentrations of most primary metabolites including proline and most other amino acids, but higher concentrations of malate, citrate, and sorbitol (Figure 2b,d).
+Compared to plants grown under ambient precipitation, plants grown in drought plots had higher concentrations of malate, citrate, and sorbitol (Figure 2b) but lower leaf concentrations of most other metabolites including proline and most amino acids (Figure 2d).
 The concentrations of the two iridoid glycosides aucubin and catalpol ranged from 0.9 to 6.5% dw and 0.4 to 6.6% dw, respectively, and these two metabolites responded differently to the treatments (Figure 2b, Figure 3, Table 2).
 Whereas the aucubin concentrations were influenced both by precipitation (F1,38 = 4.31, p = 0.04) and temperature (F3,38 = 4.22, p = 0.01) but not their interaction (F3,38 = 0.81, p = 0.50), the concentrations of catalpol were only influenced by precipitation (F1,38 = 8.59, p < 0.01; temperature: F3,38 = 0.65, p = 0.59; interaction: F3,38 = 1.20, p = 0.32).
 Aucubin concentrations were generally higher under drought and decreased with temperature (Figure 3).
 In contrast, catalpol had about 40% lower concentrations in plants subjected to drought compared to plants grown under ambient precipitation (averaged across all temperature levels).

 Cluster analysis confirmed that the effects on the foliar metabolite profiles were stronger for the drought than for the warming treatment but that warming reinforced the effects of drought, as seen in the fold changes and clustering of treatment groups predominantly according to the precipitation treatment (Figure 4).
 Moreover, two distinct clusters of treatment-responsive metabolites were found, confirming that most metabolites were reduced (Cluster III) and only some (Cluster I; malate, citrate, sorbitol, to a lesser extent aucubin) were increased in concentrations under drought.
 The drought-responsive metabolites were spread across the major plant primary and secondary metabolic pathways (Figure 5).
 Metabolites specifically increased under drought were related to sugar and sugar alcohol metabolism (sorbitol) and part of the citric acid cycle (malate, citrate), while those decreased under drought were related to amino acid metabolism and to a lesser degree terpenoid biosynthesis.